confluentinc/bottledwater-pg/README.Debian.md

 1. Check out the `debian` packaging branch (this branch).

-2. Merge in the commits you want: e.g. `git merge confluentinc/master`
+2. Merge in the commits you want: e.g. `REVISION=confluentinc/master make deb-merge`.
+This will also automatically update `DEBIAN_UPSTREAM_TAG` in the [Makefile](Makefile) and commit it.

-3. Update `DEBIAN_UPSTREAM_TAG` in the [Makefile](Makefile) to point to the *commit SHA of the ref you merged in*: e.g. `git rev-parse --short confluentinc/master`.
-Commit the change to the Makefile.

-4. Mint a new package version and update the changelog: `make deb-release`.
+3. Mint a new package version and update the changelog: `make deb-release`.
 (This will commit a change to [debian/changelog](debian/changelog).)

-5. Push your commits (merge, Makefile change and changelog change) back to this branch.
+4. Push your commits (merge, Makefile change and changelog change) back to this branch.

-6. The push will trigger a [Travis build](https://travis-ci.org/samstokes/bottledwater-pg).
+5. The push will trigger a [Travis build](https://travis-ci.org/samstokes/bottledwater-pg).
 Travis
    will:
     * compile the code
     * build binary packages